nmcguinness/L8-3DGD-Module-Content/Notes/interior_level_design_companion_2025-26.md

 ## §5 — Lighting Hierarchy

-### Cob Cop — Cinematic Lighting as Investigation Tool
+### Cobb Cop — Cinematic Lighting as Investigation Tool

-Cob Cop's lighting must perform two jobs simultaneously: it must be atmospherically credible (the space must feel like a real location with plausible light sources) and it must be functionally hierarchical (evidence props must be the brightest, most visually prominent objects in their zones).
+Cobb Cop's lighting must perform two jobs simultaneously: it must be atmospherically credible (the space must feel like a real location with plausible light sources) and it must be functionally hierarchical (evidence props must be the brightest, most visually prominent objects in their zones).

 The point interest light in each interaction zone should be positioned to fall directly on the evidence prop, not on the surrounding decorative context.
 A common error is lighting a zone evenly and then adding a point interest light to the general area — this creates ambient brightness without directing the player's attention.
 The point interest light must be **narrower and brighter than its surrounding zone fill**, creating a visible pool of elevated luminance that marks the interaction position.

-For Cob Cop's scene transition lighting — entering a new location, discovering a key piece of evidence, completing an investigation — use a Blueprint timeline-driven light state change as described in the base notes.
+For Cobb Cop's scene transition lighting — entering a new location, discovering a key piece of evidence, completing an investigation — use a Blueprint timeline-driven light state change as described in the base notes.
 The transition from the neutral investigation state to the "evidence found" state should be a coordinated change: light colour shift, a brief Niagara particle, and an optional camera cut to a close-up framing.
 These three elements together constitute a readable state signal.
 Any one of them alone is insufficient.

 ### Ale & Ambition — Day/Night Lighting States